Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Related Works

 \subsection{Weakly Supervised Learning}

-Weakly supervised learning is aimed at training models efficiently with weak supervision from imperfect data, so that the intensive labor and high cost of obtaining large-scale, high-quality datasets can be reduced.
-It covers a broad range and varies for different tasks and problem settings.
-In general, it focuses on learning with incomplete, inexact, and inaccurate supervision \cite{zhou2018a}.
-In classification tasks, for example, semi-supervised learning makes use of unlabeled data as incomplete supervision \cite{sohn2020b,yang2023b,wang2022h,huang2023,heidler2024}.
-This is addressed by multi-instance learning, which deals with inexact labels.
-The labels are available for bags of multiple instances, representing the class of one of them.
-Multi-instance learning algorithms tend to adapt single-instance supervised learning methods to the multi-instance representation \cite{zhou2006} or \textit{vice versa}, by transformation \cite{zhou2007}.
-Another example is learning from noisy labels through inaccurate supervision via data-editing approaches \cite{muhlenbach2004,liu2024a}.
+Weakly supervised learning aims to train models with imperfect supervision, thereby reducing the intensive labor and high cost of obtaining large-scale, high-quality datasets \citep{zhou2018a}.
+It encompasses learning from incomplete, inexact, or inaccurate supervision \citep{zhou2018a}.
+In classification, for example, semi-supervised learning leverages unlabeled data as incomplete supervision \citep{sohn2020b,huang2023,heidler2024}.
+Multi-instance learning addresses inexact labels by assigning supervision to instance bags \citep{zhou2006,zhou2007}, while noisy-label learning corrects inaccurate supervision through data editing \citep{muhlenbach2004,liu2024a}.